sergei-fomichev/wrkr/README.md

 We will update our progress for each week below.
 The most recent week appears at top, and older progress appears at the bottom.

+## Progress: March 30 - April 10 2016

+### Mobile + Smartwatch App

+ - implemented a basic classifier for now based on last week's research.
+Will continue to use it until time permits by the end of the project to use a true machine learning classifier
+ - fixed API bug that caused InputStream exceptions
+ - polished up additional API error handling
+ - added AsyncTasks to perform all networking tasks in the background
+ - used API to display proper notifications in the home screen (though the API spec here will change, so will redo this piece next week as well)
+ - floating action button in app links to the wrkr website

+### Web + Leap Motion

+ -

 ## Progress: March 29 - April 4 2016

 ### Mobile + Smartwatch App